History of the United States Army: World War II

 During World War II, the Army of the United States was formed as a successor to the National Army.
 The Army of the United States operated on the same principles as its predecessor, combining Regular Army, National Guard, and conscript forces into one fighting unit.
 The Army of the United States also incorporated Reserve forces.
 The reorganized army doubled in size between the invasion of Poland and the attack on Pearl Harbor, and grew forty-four times between the US entry into the war and the surrender of Japan.

-The Army fought World War II with more flexible divisions, consisting of three infantry regiments of three infantry battalions each.
-From the point of view of soldiers, most of their time was spent in training in the United States, with large numbers going overseas in 1944.

 The United States entered World War II after the Japanese attack on Pearl Harbor in December 1941.
+The U.S. Army fought World War II with more flexible divisions, consisting of three infantry regiments of three infantry battalions each.
+Most soldiers' time was spent in training in the United States, with large numbers only going overseas in 1944.

+In the Pacific, Army soldiers participated alongside the U.S. Marine Corps in the "island hopping" campaign that wrested the Pacific Islands from Japanese control.
 On the European front, U.S. Army troops formed a significant portion of the forces that captured North Africa and Sicily and later fought in Italy.
 On D-Day, 6 June 1944, and in the subsequent liberation of Europe and defeat of Nazi Germany, millions of U.S. Army troops played a central role.
-In the Pacific, Army soldiers participated alongside the U.S. Marine Corps in the "island hopping" campaign that wrested the Pacific Islands from Japanese control.
-Following the Axis surrenders in May (Germany) and August (Japan) of 1945, Army troops were deployed to Japan and Germany to occupy the two defeated nations.
+Following the Axis surrenders in May (Germany) and August (Japan) of 1945, Army troops were deployed in Germany and to Japan to occupy the two defeated nations.

 The United States Army Air Forces, which was an outgrowth of the earlier Army Air Corps, had been virtually independent during the war.
 In 1947, it separated from the Army to become the United States Air Force.

 Shortly after the war, in 1948, the Women's Armed Services Integration Act gave women permanent status in the Regular and Reserve forces of the Army.